kernelkit/infix/README.md

 security issue?
 Follow the [security policy][security].
 Need a hand?
 See [support options][support] or [join us on Discord][discord-url].

+Wondering how long a given version keeps receiving updates, and what goes into a patch release?
+See [releases & support][releases].

 ---

 <div align="center">